practo/sheql/README.md

 ```

-##How to use
+##How to use from cli

 1. Have `coffee-script` and `node` installed first.
-2. Clone this repository.
-3. Standard `npm install`.
-3. Run the `sheql` command inside the bin folder.
+2. run `npm install sheql -g`.
-    For example - __get all the tuesdays of the year, except if they fall on the last day of the month__
+3. Example - __get all the tuesdays of the year, except if they fall on the last day of the month__
     ```
     sheql 'm.sep d:l[x+2].tue'

     ```
+4. To use it as a package dependency, install it locally and use `require 'sheql'`.